Felli/humhub_windows_installation/README.md

 6. Emulate cronojobs on Windos

   6.1.
 Copy folder "[cronojobs](https://github.com/Buliwyfa/humhub_windows_installation/blob/master/cronojobs/)"
-   to under the 'public root folder'
+   to under the 'public root folder'.

 	For example: If web root folder is at C:\interpud\mysite\public\
 	            the "cronojobs" folder at C:\interpud\mysite\cronojobs\